Physique101/ReadingCleaningData_Project/CODEBOOK.md

 # CODE BOOK for the tidy dataset and the merged dataset created for Reading and Cleaning Data Project
-Script run_analysis outputs two datasets, merged_dataset.csv and tidy_dataset.csv.
+Script run_analysis outputs two datasets, merged_dataset.csv and tidy_dataset.csv (and tidy.dataset.txt).
 This code book is for both datasets.

-##tidy_dataset.csv [180 values for 89 columns] - The values are the mean feature values for each of the 180 activitylabel/subject combinations
+##tidy_dataset.csv (tidy_dataset.txt) [180 values for 89 columns] - The values are the mean feature values for each of the 180 activitylabel/subject combinations

 activitylabel - Values are labels for the six activities as listed below 1 WALKING